Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 main.py --mode test
 ```

-To reproduce the results in SwinIR and Robust SwinIR with only one image from Image Pairs dataset:
+To reproduce the results in SwinIR and Robust SwinIR with only one image from Image Pairs dataset (Notice that the image_name does not have .png extention):
 ```
 main.py --mode demo --img image_name
 ```